-Their handle on Discord is Desert-Winds#7281 as of me writing this journal (I will try to update this in case I see them change it again).
-They initially used the handle HellMare. when they contacted me, and they used the DeviantArt account dragonslayer1896 when I gave them my Discord via DA notes.
+Their handle on Discord is Dargon#7281 (was Desert-Winds#7281 when I wrote this journal, I try to update this in case I see them change it again).
+They initially used the handle "HellMare." when they contacted me, and they used the DeviantArt account dragonslayer1896 when I gave them my Discord via DA notes.
 Since they have used over 3 different Discord usernames since I first added them, I suggest that if you want to make sure whether the person you're talking to is them, enable "Appearance > Advanced > Developer mode" in Discord settings, right click the name, and press "Copy ID".
 Paste (Ctrl+V) the ID somewhere, and if it matches this, it's them: 111666348307869696.

 (Click the images for larger size.)